johanhelsing/extreme_bevy/README.md

 ## License

 This project is licensed under [CC0 1.0 Universal](LICENSE).
 I'd be happy to hear if you found it useful or made anything with it, though! [@johanhelsing.bsky.social](https://bsky.app/profile/johanhelsing.bsky.social).

+Except for the sprites, which are copied by hand from the original Extreme Violence.
+Simon Green has given permission to make a tribute game based on the original game, but I haven't yet clarified if he's ok with it being released as CC0.